-The APM Project has some potential to have a net positive effect on the social assets of The Township of The North Shore were it to be implemented in the area.
+The APM Project has some potential to have a net positive effect on the social assets of Spanish were it to be implemented in the area.
 With respect to the community recreational facilities and programs and also the social services and organizations, the increased population associated with the APM Project would be expected to increase demand on these resources.
 However, this increased population would also be expected to heighten participation rates and create a larger base of human resources for volunteers.
-Increased funding and participation would allow The North Shore to upgrade and expand its recreational and social programs.
+Increased funding and participation would allow Spanish to upgrade and expand its recreational and social programs.